umccr/umccrise/workflow.md

 This part of the workflow filters and prioritizes somatic variant calls.
 The idea of filtering is to remove most of the artefacts and germline leakage, but at the same time to be permissive towards known clinically important sites even if the variants are low quality.

+To outline the filtering routine, there are 3 basic steps:

+1. Call candidate variants (2/3 mutect2/strelka2/vardict) with a cut-off AF>=1%.
+2. Keep a candidate variant if either:
+    1. AF>=10%, it's not in PoN and not common in gnomAD
+    2. The variant is potentially known.
+One of the following applies: PCGR TIER 1 or 2, IntOGen driver mutation, cancerhotspots.org hotspot, ClinVar pathogenic or uncertain (to include mixed evidence); COSMIC count >=10; TCGA pancancer count >=5; ICGC PCAWG count >= 3.
+3. Additionally, we run SAGE on a list of hotspot sites (from CGI, CIViC, OncoKB - curated by HMF).
+The difference between 2.2 is that we are not restricted to the candidate variants from mutect2/strelka2/vardict, but rather to the hotspot sites.

+In detail:

 *Input*: for [bcbio](https://github.com/umccr/workflows/tree/master/bcbio), it's a somatic variant call output from a `variant2` tumor/normal (T/N) variant calling workflow.
 It can be either an "ensemble" somatic VCF `<batch>-ensemble-annotated.vcf.gz` (e.g. build from variants supported by at least 2 of 3 callers - in UMCCR, we use [Strelka](https://github.com/Illumina/strelka), [VarDict](https://github.com/AstraZeneca-NGS/VarDict), and [Mutect](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.beta.4/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php)), or Strelka somatic VCF `<batch>-strelka2-annotated.vcf.gz` (in UMCCR, we process WGS FFPE samples with Strelka-only workflow to avoid performance issues with other callers).
 We also call variants at AF>1% (`min_allele_fraction: 1` setting in bcbio config), however that's not essential.

 1. Extract passing calls (with `PASS` in FILTER)